Putin says Russia is leading world in hypersonic weapons

+The U.S. also has repeatedly warned Congress about hypersonic missiles being developed by Russia and China that will be harder to track and defeat.
+U.S. officials have talked about putting a layer of sensors in space to more quickly detect enemy missiles, particularly the more advanced hypersonic threats.
+The administration also plans to study the idea of basing interceptors in space, so the U.S. can strike incoming enemy missiles during the first minutes of flight when the booster engines are still burning.

+Asked to comment on Putin’s remarks, a spokesman for the U.S. Defense Department, Lt.
+Col. Robert Carver, said Tuesday in an email, “We have seen the reporting but have nothing to add concerning Russia’s claims.”

-He said that the first unit equipped with the Avangard hypersonic glide vehicle is set to go on duty this month, while that the air-launched Kinzhal hypersonic missiles already have entered service.
+Putin said that the first unit equipped with the Avangard hypersonic glide vehicle is set to go on duty this month, while the air-launched Kinzhal hypersonic missiles already have entered service.

 Putin said then that the Avangard has an intercontinental range and can fly in the atmosphere at a speed 20 times the speed of sound.
 He noted that the weapon’s ability to change both its course and its altitude en route to a target makes it immune to interception by the the enemy.

-Speaking Tuesday, he described the Avangard as a “weapon of the future, capable of penetrating both existing and prospective missile defense systems.”
+“It’s a weapon of the future, capable of penetrating both existing and prospective missile defense systems,” Putin said Tuesday.

 The Kinzhal, which is carried by MiG-31 fighter jets, entered service with the Russian air force last year.
 Putin has said that the missile flies 10 times faster than the speed of sound, has a range of more than 2,000 kilometers (1,250 miles) and can carry a nuclear or a conventional warhead.
 The military said it’s capable of hitting both land targets and navy ships.